Funding and administration: aspiring to strike a better balance between economic and social interests

 Inclusion: social participation through work is particularly important for people to take an active and full part in society

 Insofar as possible and feasible, we endeavour to see the Passwerk employees perform their duties on-site at the end customer’s premises.
 This approach serves to put into practice so-called supported employment within a normal business environment, as something that will continue to remain a necessity for the target group.

 Innovative and transplantable concept: focus on qualities triggers positive dynamic

-Passwerk sets out from the qualities that are specific to the target group (an ASD in this case) as the starting point to launch a search for (labour) shortages on the market.
+Passwerk sets out from the qualities that are specific to the target group (an ASP in this case) as the starting point to launch a search for (labour) shortages on the market.
 The Passwerk duties and responsibilities are in keeping with the qualities, competences and strengths of the target group as widely as possible.
 The limitations of people with an ASD are catered by an expert professional supervisory staff.
 This concept can also be used to serve other capacity shortages on the market and for different target groups.

 Sensitisation and diversity: diversity brings economic as well as social added value

-Passwerk emphatically asserts itself as a software testing organisation with employees who have an ASD.
+Passwerk emphatically asserts itself as a software testing organisation with employees who have an ASP.
 This also enables us to raise awareness among the end customer’s staff and to support them in the way they collaborate with the Passworkers.
-By clearly communicating about ASD, we are able to effect greater understanding for and genuine collaboration with people with an ASD.
+By clearly communicating about ASP, we are able to effect greater understanding for and genuine collaboration with people with an ASP.
 All of which helps to generate a more positive image of the talents of people with an ASD.
 This may result in an altered view of the added value people with different talents (can) effectively bring to the economic circuit.
 The presence of Passwerk employees in a company makes the customer’s staff acutely aware of the complementarity brought about by diversity on the company floor.